gfiorentino/piffero/README.md

 Piffero is an open source SAX parser who work directely on the streams to get part of big JSON files.

-Piffero can load big files larger than memory used, end return the required content in a stream.
+Piffero can load big files larger than memory used and return the required content in a stream.

  ```
     ______________________________ .